-In order to ensure proper protection of medical records and that heavy HIPAA fines will be avoided, many healthcare providers have stepped up their security game—adopting secure document destruction processes for the shredding of their paper medical records.
+In order to ensure proper protection of medical records and that heavy HIPAA fines will be avoided, many healthcare providers have stepped up their security game—adopting secure document destruction processes for the shredding paper medical records.

 How ID Thieves Get Their Hands on Medical Records

 Although an individual misplacing their driver’s license or other piece of personally identifiable information could send a potential identity thief on a path leading to stolen medical records, they can also be just as easily taken from medical practices and healthcare providers.

 While security experts in both the healthcare and privacy industries can really only suggest a more in-depth background check and evaluation process to potential employees before hiring, document shredding can also provide a solution for filling security gaps.